-est. If the guy is not a VC he won't help you .... but he just wants to be let alone to farm his land he won't help you .... but he won't help you .... but he won't he won't help you .... but he won't he won't help you .... but he won't est. If the guy is not a vone wont nerp you hurt you either.
-He just wants to be let alone to but he won't new Bill's job leaves him a good bit of farm his lime on the lime on the lime.
-Right now Bill's job leaves him a good bit of free time and out where Intelliged As Suppose Right now Bill's Job leaves him a good bit of free line a chance to rest a bit from his time on the line.
-As support a chance to rest a bit from his time on the line.
-As time and platoon leader, his job is to find out where Intelligence wants them to go, and what Operations wants them to do, and the platoon leader, his job is to find our where intelligence upport the men to go, and what Operations wants them to do, and then men with the trucks, mortar rounds, ammunities the men to go, and what operations wants them to do, and wants provide the men with the trucks, mortar rounds, ammunition, and endless other battle necessities that will enable to provide the men with the tracks, mortal rounds, ammunition, food and endless other battle necessities that will enable the done.
-The hardest part of his job is just trying. food and endless other pattle flecessines that will enable the job to be done.
-The hardest part of his job is just trying to the needs.
-"Our tactical situation is very fluid to job to be done.
-The hardest part and job is just trying to anticipate the needs.
-"Our tactical situation is very fluid, all and it's a little hard to keep on top of ith anticipate the needs.
-Our taction is very fluid, al. ways changing, and it's a little hard to keep on top of it," he
+est. If the guy is not a VC he won't help you . . . but he won't hurt you either.
+He just wants to be let alone to farm his land."

+Right now Bill's job leaves him a good bit of free time and a chance to rest a bit from his time on the line.
+As support platoon leader, his job is to find out where Intelligence wants the men to go, and what Operations wants them to do, and then provide the men with the trucks, mortar rounds, ammunition, food and endless other battle necessities that will enable the job to be done.
+The hardest part of his job is just trying to anticipate the needs.
+"Our tactical situation is very fluid, always changing, and it's a little hard to keep on top of it," he says.

 Lt.
 Wells is a 1962 graduate of Harrison High School.
-While a high school student, he worked part time for Piggly
+While a high school student, he worked part time for Piggly Wiggly and Phillips Grocery.
+His wife, Kay, is the daughter of Mr. and Mrs. Glenn Davidson of Harrison.